vdbrink/vdbrink.github.io/ideas/home_automation_ideas.md

 * Notification to cover the car if the dew point is below -1 in the evening.
 This increases the chance of not having to scrape in the morning! (weather station)
 * Notification to family when I leave work. (location positioning)
 * Activate the driveway lights when you arrive home.
 (When enter the Home-zone, or connect to your local wifi network AND the phone bluetooth is connected to the car)
-* Activate the frontdoor lights. (see previous flow)
+* Activate the front door lights. (see previous flow)

 ---

 ## Putting out the bin
 * Notification when paper/green/plastic/residual waste bin needs to be put on the street. (waste calendar integration)
-* Light up a LED-strip in the color of the waste bin which must be put on the street the next day. (waste calendar integration)
+* Light up a LED strip in the color of the waste bin which must be put on the street the next day. (waste calendar integration)

 ---

 ## Aquarium
-* Automatic turn the lights off. (smart plug)
+* Automatic turn the lights on and off. (smart plug)
 * Turn the lights on when they got fed. (contact sensor at the lid of the aquarium).
 * Automatic feeder.
 * Water quality check PH-level.